 Oil and fluid choices are not just about brand or price.
 They directly affect how well the engine and transmission stay protected under temperature, load, and real working conditions.
+A bad fluid decision can create problems long before the truck ever feels different to the driver.

 Phone: 402-533-2056